-Students who have completed an equivalent BA at another university within Switzerland are also eligible for enrolment in one of the MA study programmes, as long as their BA has covered.
+Students who have completed an equivalent BA at another university within Switzerland are also eligible for enrolment in one of the MA study programmes, as long as their BA has covered adequate amounts of linguistics and literature.

 Students who have completed a BA at another Swiss university in only English Language Linguistics or only English/American Literature may only enrol in the corresponding specialisation.